hvpham-yorku/gourmet_guide-group_15/README.md

 ```

 ## Contribution
-We welcome contributions to RecipeDB\!
+We welcome contributions to Gourmet Guide\!
 Please follow these guidelines to get started:

 * Branch Naming: Use feature/\<feature-name\> for new features and bugfix/\<issue-number\> for bug fixes.
 * Git Flow: We follow the Git flow model, and all changes should be merged into the main branch via pull requests.
 * Issues and PRs: Use GitHub Issues for reporting bugs or requesting features.
 Submit pull requests with a clear description of your changes.

-Thank you for helping to make RecipeDB a valuable resource for food enthusiasts everywhere\!
+Thank you for helping to make Gourmet Guide a valuable resource for food enthusiasts everywhere\!